Root Canal Treatment in Jonesboro, AR

-You don’t need to dread the thought of root canals.
-Whether from misinformation, or a simple lack of information, root canal therapy has received an unfair negative reputation.
-If you have a severely infected tooth, root canal treatment could mean the difference between saving and losing that tooth—and it means finally getting relief from that toothache you’re probably feeling.
+You don’t need to dread the thought of having a root canal!
+Root canal therapy has unfairly received a negative reputation, and if you have a severely infected tooth, this treatment could mean the difference between saving and losing that tooth—and it means finally getting relief from that toothache you’re probably feeling.
 At Troy Bartels, DDS, we provide gentle, effective treatment so you can get back to smiling.

-Contact UsSigns You Might Need Root Canal Treatment
+Contact UsSigns Your Tooth Might Need Root Canal Therapy

 Not everyone experiences the same symptoms signaling they need root canal treatment, but here are some of the most common signs: